 - To be invited to be fast-tracked through the blind review process for publication in Human Resource Management Journal (HRMJ) or the Journal of Organizational Performance: People and Performance (JOEPP).
 Authors not invited to be fast tracked will receive feedback and advice on their papers without it counting as a formal rejection.

-The deadline for both types of paper will be 31 March 2020.
+If your submission has been accepted, the deadline for both types of paper will be 31 March 2020.
+If you have any queries about any aspect on the conference please contact: email@example.com